Follow my blog with Bloglovin

 You may need to reorganize some shelves/cupboards to make this work.
 If you have little ones, for whom it’ll take a bit longer to explain and understand the rules, then make sure that all those snacks, juices, sweets he or she loves, cannot be easily reached.
 That way, they’ll be forced to ask for them and you’ll be able to control the consumption.

 If you have older kids, then you will need to stick to your guns and not give in!
 Explain how once something is gone, you won’t go running out to the store for more (i.e. ice cream, cookies, chips, juice, soda).
 They’ll probably complain and whine.
 However, if you’re firm and set an example, they’ll see how important this is to you and for the whole family.

 When the older, teenager kids are the problem, then ask them to pitch in to buy groceries, using their hard earned babysitting/lawn mowing money.
 Either they’ll be happy to give you some money or they’ll start following your rules. 😀 Win win!

-These are not rules set in stone.
+These rules are not set in stone.
 These are just a few tips I use that have worked wonders for us.
 While it may seem daunting to change our ways, it is indeed possible.
 After all, if we do not embrace change, how can we get to a better place?

 Hope these simple tips help guide you in the right direction on your quest to master your grocery expenses.
 If you have any other ideas or tips to add, please share with us in the comments below.
 I’d love to hear your opinions and ideas!